‘Nothing shady, no money’: BeerBiceps on interviews with Union Ministers

 Ranveer boasts an impressive online following with 56 lakh YouTube subscribers, 25 lakh Instagram followers, and 5.28 lakh Twitter followers.
 All three videos featuring Union Ministers mention the collaboration with MyGov, a platform that facilitates communication between citizens and the government.
 The description calls this collaboration, a voluntary, unpaid partnership that focuses on active public engagement.
 However, an earlier interview by BeerBiceps with Sanjeev Sanyal, economic advisor to Prime Minister Modi, uploaded on April 7, did not mention any such collaboration.
 It should be noted that these interviews were also promoted by the Ministers on Twitter.

 “Our podcasts are always created by our in-house team, consisting of videographers and editors who handle the production.
 We found it interesting to have cabinet ministers directly address the youth.
-Our aim is to provide a platform where we bring successful individuals from diverse industries and present them to our audience,” Ranveer said.
+Our aim is to provide a platform where we bring successful individuals from diverse industries and present them to our audience,” Ranveer said in a statement.

 In an interview with Newslaundry, Ranveer and his partner Viraj Sheth, the CEO of Monk Entertainment, a digital media organisation founded by Viraj and Ranveer in 2018, both maintained that the interviews were not part of a paid project.